lucendio/lecture-devops-infos/content/assignments/project-work.md

 * verify the existence and operability of every service

 {{< hint warn >}}
-Initially chosen time slots can only be moved __after__ moderator consultation.
+Initially chosen time slots can only be changed or removed __after__ moderator consultation.
 {{< /hint >}}